qsctr/ai/posts/Semester 1 final project.md

 # Semester 1 final project

+My project is a program which checks JavaScript programs for errors and optimizes them.

 ## 11/22/2016

 Today I found a library for parsing JavaScript into an abstract syntax tree.
 I also wrote a very basic function to remove empty statements in the syntax tree.